1997 Pacific hurricane season: Tropical Storm Hilda

 A tropical wave that had showed signs of development emerged into the East Pacific and organized into Tropical Depression Ten-E on August 10.
 Despite some wind shear, the depression managed to become a tropical storm late on August 11.
 Hilda reached its peak intensity as a moderate 50 mph (85 km/h) tropical storm the next day.
 After maintaining its peak intensity for 24 hours, it gradually weakened due to increasing wind shear On August 14, shear weakened Hilda to a depression and the cyclone dissipated early the next morning.
 Hilda was no threat to land and caused no known damage or deaths.

 Tropical Storm Ignacio

-Tropical Storm Ignacio formed first as a depression in an area of disturbed weather on August 17.
-Twelve hours later, it organized into a tropical storm.
-Its location of tropical cyclone formation was further north and west of where most East Pacific tropical cyclones develop.
-Steering currents pulled Ignacio north, where it encountered wind shear and cooler waters.
-Ignacio never intensified beyond 40 mph (65 km/h) and then was downgraded into a depression on August 18.
-It last transitioned into an extratropical cyclone 24 hours later.
-It was then absorbed by a cyclone associated with the remnants of Hurricane Guillermo.